 Please refer to Authorization Requirements for Storage and Use of Water in Dugouts, Guidance on Farm Water Storage, B.C.
 Agriculture Water Calculator, and B.C.
 Farm Water Dugouts, or contact the Dam Safety Program staff.

-• For water storage infrastructure with design specifications that are legally not considered as dams according to the Dam Safety Regulation (DSR): engineering assessment or plan conducted by Qualified Professionals.
-The assessment and plan should include, but not limited to, farm water use requirement, water supply sources and volume, peak flow rate, infrastructure dimensions, regulatory requirements, and the items listed under eligible costs within this activity.
+• For water storage infrastructure with design specifications that are legally not considered as dams according to the Dam Safety Regulation (DSR), an engineering assessment or plan conducted by Qualified Professionals.
+The assessment and plan should include, but not be limited to, farm water use requirements, water supply sources and volume, peak flow rate, infrastructure dimensions, regulatory requirements, and the items listed under eligible costs within this activity.

 Activity Overview